USCqserver/Adiabatic-master-equation-and-quantum-trajectories/README.md

 ## Code description <a name="codedescription"></a>
 These are the codes of adiabatic master equation (`ame.m`) and quantum trajectories (`aqt.m`) used in the [paper](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.022116) *Quantum trajectories for time-dependent adiabatic master equations*.

 The Hamiltonian is a 8-qubit ferromagnetic Ising spin chain in a transverse field, with annealing schedule attached as `DW1_parameters.txt`.
-This relatively complex problem illustrates a lot of subtle points in the implementation of ame and aqt, and can be easily reduced to smaller and simpler problems.
+This relatively complex problem illustrates a lot of subtle points in the implementation of *ame* and *aqt*, and can be easily reduced to smaller and simpler problems.

 ![alt text](https://github.com/kwyip/Adiabatic-master-equation-and-quantum-trajectories/blob/master/8-qubit_chain.png)